Telstra mobile plans: price, data and best value options compared

 Telstra's mobile plans comparison

-Telstra offers multiple prepaid and postpaid mobile plans.
-It currently has five prepaid plans, ranging from $12 for 7 days all the way up to $320 for 365 days.
 These prepaid plans are generally the telco’s best overall value offerings, especially when they’re on special, providing extra data for the first few recharges which can be banked for later use.
+Here are the details and general pricing (without a deal) for Telstra’s prepaid plans:

-Telstra also has three postpaid plans – Basic, Essential and Premium – that include the following prices and data allowances:
+Telstra also has three postpaid plans - Basic, Essential and Premium that include the following prices and data allowances:

-• Basic - $62 for 50GB
+- Basic - $65 for 50GB

-• Essential - $72 for 180GB
+- Essential - $75 for 180GB

-• Premium - $95 for 300GB
+- Premium - $99 for 300GB

-While these plans are expensive, especially when compared with prepaid plans from other providers, they do come with huge amounts of data and, when you look at the cost per GB, the prices are very reasonable.
+While these plans are expensive, especially when compared with prepaid plans from other providers, they do come with huge amounts of data and when you look at the cost paid per GB, the prices are very reasonable.
 However, not many people need 180GB or 300GB per month and it’s not necessary to pay that much if you won’t be using all the data.

 What is Telstra's mobile coverage?